vpukhanov/react-character-map/README.md

 </CharMapContextProvider>;
 ```

-`CharMapContextProvider` accepts the `characterData` and `categoryNames` props described earlier. `CharMapCategoriesList` allows for
+`CharMapContextProvider` accepts the `characterData`, `defaultSelectedCategory` and `categoryNames` props described earlier.
-additional customisations by setting the optional `buttonClassName` and `activeButtonClassName` props.
+`CharMapCategoriesList` allows for additional customisations by setting the optional `buttonClassName` and
+`activeButtonClassName` props.

 ## Contributions